DJSiddharthVader/SELEXzyme/README.md

 ## Fitness Function
 The fitness function considers the "DNAzyme-ness" of a sequence and how similar it is to the complement of the target.
-Complementarity to the complement of the target measure how likely the DNAzyme will bind to the target.
+Complementarity to the target measure how likely the DNAzyme will bind to the target.
 The "DNAzme-ness" evaluation is done with a machine learning model trained as a binary classifier for the labels "DNAzyme" and "Not DNAzyme" described [here](#machine-learning-dnazyme-classification-model).
 These are weighted (arbitrarily) as 0.4 weight for complementarity and 0.6 weight for DNAzyme-ness.